munkhdorj-m/Pseudocode-exercise-4-Library-Routines/README.md

 ## Exercise 2

 Ask the user to enter a sentence.
-Output the number of characters (excluding spaces) in the sentence.
+Output the number of characters in the sentence.

     Input: Hello World!
-    Output: 11

-    Input: How many characters here?
-    Output: 22
+    Output: 12

 ## Exercise 3